Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Euler vector field

 \section{Euler vector field}

 The formula (\ref{94}) derived in the previous section yields an interesting consequence which is related to the Euler vector field on a Frobenius manifold and to our potential function.
-In a sequel of this series of papers, we will further discuss the Frobenius manifold structure on the quantum cohomology and on the Jacobian ring of our potential function and their relationship.
+In \cite{fooo10}, we further discuss the Frobenius manifold structure on the quantum cohomology and on the Jacobian ring of our potential function and their relationship.
 (See Remark \ref{anounce}.)